sezanzeb/input-remapper/HELP.md

 **Fifth idea**: Instead of writing xkb symbol files, just disable all mouse buttons with a single symbol file.
-Key-mapper listens for key events in /dev and then writes the mapped keycode into /dev.
+Key-mapper listens for key events in /dev and then writes the mapped keycode into a new device in /dev.
 For example, if 10 should be mapped to Shift_L, xkb configs would disable key 10 and key-mapper would write 50 into /dev, which is Shift_L in xmodmaps output.
 This sounds incredibly simple and makes me throw away tons of code.

-# The various mappings

-There were two mappings: The first one is in the keycodes file and contains "<10> = 10", which is super redundant but needed for xkb.
-The second one mapped "<10>" to characters, modifiers, etc. using symbol files in xkb.

-The third mapping reads the input keycodes from your mouse (also known as system_keycode here) and writes a different one into /dev (also known as target_keycode here).
-It is explained above why.

 # How I would have liked it to be